Identification & Species

 1. Spring emergence: Winged swarmers leave their colonies after rainfall, marking the start of the reproductive phase.

-2. Mass flight: Thousands take to the air, though sadly, only 10% survive predators and environmental challenges.
+2. Mass flight: Thousands take to the air, though only 10% survive predators and environmental challenges.

-3. Colony founding: Successful females shed their wings, become queens, and begin to lay eggs – starting with just 6-12 eggs but eventually producing up to 30,000 daily as the colony matures.
+3. Colony founding: Successful females shed their wings, become queens, and begin to lay eggs, starting with just 6 to 12 eggs but eventually producing up to 30,000 daily as the colony matures.

 Swarming Season: Birth of New Colonies